 - Syracuse University - Master of Information Management Online

-With the opportunity for employment in many industries throughout Colorado, a higher salary, and the potential to step into senior positions, the choice to pursue a data science master’s degree in Colorado is the next step for many data science professionals.
+With the opportunity for employment in many industries throughout Colorado, a higher salary, and the potential to step into senior positions, the choice to pursue a data science master’s degree could be a wise next step for any bachelor’s-prepared data professional.

 Preparing for a Master’s Degree in Data Science in Colorado